Leeds v West Brom

 Stick with Form

-Blackburn are hot favourites with the bookies to take this match and it’s obvious why.
+Blackburn is hot favourites with the bookies to take this match and it’s obvious why.
 Rovers are no world beaters themselves, but they have held their own at this level since moving up from League One and, at this point, look capable of a top-half finish with Preston in 10th just three points ahead.
 They were stuck on a woeful run of defeats as they slipped down the ranks but drew last time and that leaps off the page at us, given the form of their opponent.
-Blackburn are 8/5 favourites at Ladbrokes but there’s no where near enough value in that to tempt us into a bet.
+Blackburn is 8/5 favourites at Ladbrokes but there’s nowhere near enough value in that to tempt us into a bet.
 Stick with the form and go for a draw.

 Swansea v Bolton